jfieberg/SightabilityModel/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 1  NOTES about mainainter email address switching New maintainer:
+There were 1  NOTES about maintainer email address switching New maintainer:
   Schwarz Carl <cschwarz.stat.sfu.ca@gmail.com>
 Old maintainer(s):